 SCSI

-Short for Small Computer System Interface, SCSI, pronounced as "Scuzzy", is the second most commonly used interface for disk drives that was first completed in 1982.
-Unlike competing standards, SCSI is capable of supporting eight devices, or sixteen devices with Wide SCSI.
-However, with the SCSI host adapter located on ID number 07 and boots from the ID 00.
+Short for small computer system interface, SCSI is pronounced as "Scuzzy" and is an interface for disk drives that was first completed in 1982.
+Unlike competing standards, SCSI can support eight devices, or sixteen devices with Wide SCSI.
+However, with the SCSI host adapter on ID number 07 and booting from the ID 00.
 This leaves the availability of six device connections.
+In the picture below, is an example of a SCSI adapter expansion card with an internal and external connection.
+Once installed in the computer, this adapter would allow multiple SCSI devices to be installed in the computer.
+More advanced motherboard may also have available SCSI connections on the motherboard.

-SCSI-1 is the original SCSI standard developed back in 1986 as ANSI X3.131-1986.
-SCSI-1 is capable of transferring up to eight bits a second.
+SCSI-1 is the original SCSI standard developed back in 1986 as ANSI (American National Standards Institute) X3.131-1986.
+SCSI-1 can transfer up to eight bits a second.

 SCSI-3 was approved in 1996 as ANSI X3.270-1996.

 SCSI is a standard for parallel interfaces that transfers information at a rate of eight bits per second and faster, which is faster than the average parallel interface.
-SCSI-2 and above supports up to seven peripheral devices, such as a hard drive, CD-ROM, and scanner, that can attach to a single SCSI port on a system's bus.
+SCSI-2 and above supports up to seven peripheral devices, such as a hard drive, CD-ROM (compact disc read-only memory), and scanner.
+They can all attach to a single SCSI port on a system's bus.
 SCSI ports were designed for Apple Macintosh and Unix computers, but also can be used with PCs.
-Although SCSI has been popular in the past many users are switching over to SATA drives.
+Although SCSI was popular in the past, today it has largely been superseded by faster connection types, such as SATA (Serial AT Attachment).

 SCSI connectors